 Diversity and social justice are some of the most challenging concepts to explore with students, particularly those from dominant groups.
 Power, privilege, worldview, implicit bias, and systemic oppression are but a few diversity frameworks that can generate stress, misunderstanding, resistance, anger, and conflict, when presented to individuals.

 What are teaching techniques that minimize some of the negative effects of teaching about social justice concepts?
 What can instructors do to create deeper understandings about diversity issues while minimizing defensiveness, anger, and conflict?
 Story-telling, group dialogues, props, theater, simulations, and interactive and faculty-guided group work are a few of the techniques that can be utilized to maximize learning and engagement of students in diversity work.
-This interactive workshop will provide techniques for productively examining diversity concepts.
+Interactive workshops will provide techniques for productively examining diversity concepts.

 Learning outcomes include: 1) understanding why students resist engaging in and learning about issues of diversity; 2) acquiring interactive techniques to minimize students’ defensiveness and resistance to diversity concepts; 3) gaining awareness of how the social identities of students and the faculty member interact to engender both resistance and positive learning; and 4) learning to create an inclusive classroom environment that maximizes diversity learning.